 Employment.
-Through the Office of Scholarships and Financial Aids, openings are listed for part-time jobs in the Halls of Residence, campus offices, libraries, Bookstore, Indiana Memorial Union, and fraternity and sorority houses.
-Students seeking suitable employment should contact the Office of Scholarships and Financial Aids, Indiana University, Bloomington, Indiana 47401.
+The Student Employment Office lists openings for part-time jobs in halls of residence, campus offices, libraries, Bookstore, Indiana Memorial Union, and fraternity and sorority houses.
+Students seeking suitable employment should contact the Student Employment Office, Indiana University, Bloomington, Indiana 47401.

 Libraries.
-Ranked eleventh in size among university libraries in America, the Indiana University Libraries system contains more than 5,000,000 items.
+Ranked eleventh in size among university libraries in America, the Indiana University Library system contains more than 4,500,000 items.
 Most of the books and periodicals have been selected by the faculties of the various departments to facilitate both instruction and research.
-Comprising the University Libraries system are a main library, for graduate and faculty use; an undergraduate library; the Lilly Library, for special collections and rare books; the several libraries at the regional campuses; school libraries, such as Music, Medicine, Law, etc.; and collections at housing units in the Halls of Residence system.
+Comprising the University library system are a main library, for graduate and faculty use; an undergraduate library; the Lilly Library, for special collections and rare books; the several libraries at the regional campuses; school libraries, such as Music, Medicine, Law, etc.; and collections at housing units in the Halls of Residence system.
 In addition, many departments have collections centered around their specific areas of interest.